tomatophp/filament-notes/README.md

 ## Use User Access Permissions

-you can use this feature to allow only selected users to access the notes by allow this feature on your provider
+you can use this feature to allow only selected users to access the notes by allowing this feature on your provider

 ```php
 $panel->plugin(\TomatoPHP\FilamentNotes\FilamentNotesPlugin::make()